Abdulraqib20/miva-open-university-data-scientist-technical-assessment/README.md

 ## Overview

-This technical assessment, as part of the recruitment process for the Data Scientist Position at Miva Open University analyzes Learning Management System (LMS) video engagement data is designed to evaluate abilities across key data science domains such as exploratory data analysis, predictive modeling, engagement metrics, clustering, and more.
+This technical assessment, as part of the recruitment process for the Data Scientist Position at Miva Open University analyzes Learning Management System (LMS) video engagement data to derive insights into learner behavior, identify areas for improvement, and build predictive models.
+It is designed to evaluate abilities across key data science domains such as exploratory data analysis, predictive modeling, engagement metrics, clustering, and more.

 The technical assessment analysis covers:
 1.  **EDA:** Loading data, calculating video engagement stats (mean/median completion), and visualizing top videos.